opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/workload-management/wlm-feature-overview.md

 ## Permissions

-Only users with administator-level permissions can use workload management.
+Only users with administrator-level permissions can create and update query groups using the Workload management APIs.

 ## Query groups